 This is one of the most renowned Japanese brush manufacturers.
 They manufacture brushes under their name as well as for other popular brands including Suqqu and RMK.
 The Z range is the most well-known collection from this brand.

 The Hakuhodo is one of the most prolific brands and makes about 500,000 brushes a month.
-They have a patent on the method of arranging brush heads which allows them mass produce handcrafted brushes.
+They have a patent on the method of arranging brush heads which allows them to mass-produce handcrafted brushes.

 Recommendations to start your brush collection

 If you have an unlimited budget you could start your collection by buying a full collection from brands listed above.
 The Wayne Goss collection or the Sonia G range both of which are mid-range entry points that allow you to see what the fuss is about.

 Alternatively, you can build your collection with individual brushes from different brands to get the best of both worlds.

 I bought my Hakuhodo brushes from their US website, the ordering process is pretty simple.
 The Wayne Goss brushes and chikuhodo brushes are sold on Beautylish which unfortunately is not available to shop from in Nigeria.
 While Kuyudo and Uyeda Bisyodo are available on Japanese website CD Japan .
 However, it can take up to three weeks to arrive so don’t be impatient and you won’t be disappointed.

 I hope you have enjoyed my foray into the world of Japanese brushes.
 If you want to find out visit sweet makeup temptations the site is a virtual encyclopedia of all things Japanese brushes.

 Let me know what you think in the comments.
 Do you have any of these brushes what do you like or dislike about them?
 Would you like to buy one now you know about the craftsmanship involved?